Return to search results.

 Sexes Eligible for Study: Female

 Patients with metastatic triple negative breast cancer treated at Fred Hutchinson Cancer Research Center/University of Washington Cancer Consortium

-- Patients will have metastatic triple negative breast cancer (TNBC) and are about to receive treatment with single agent cisplatin
+- Subjects have metastatic TNBC and are about to receive treatment with single agent cisplatin

 - Procedure-specific signed informed consent prior to initiation of any study-related procedures